frederikheld/into-the-matrix/README.md

 # Into the Matrix

-This is an implementation of the famous Matrix effect in _JavaScript_.
-It is focused on reproducing the effect as it was shown in the first movie as accurate as possible.
+Become the Operator with this _JavaScript_ implementation of the famous Matrix effect as it was shown in the first movie in 1999.

-To get you started quickly, the repo comes with a demo that shows you how to embed the effect into your own website.
-If you just want to put this effect on your screen, the demo is all you need.

 ![Into the Matrix](./docs/into-the-matrix.jpg)

+To get you started quickly, this repo comes with a demo that you can throw onto your screen in fullscreen mode as it is.
+If you want to embed the effect into your website, the demo shows you how it's done.

 ## Concept

 The _Matrix_ object can be attached to a container which needs to have a defined size and height via _absolute_, _relative_  or _fixed_ positioning.
 The effect will work best out of the box, but it can be adjusted via an _options_ object that is passed into the `Matrix` constructor.
-Check out [`./src/matrix.js`](./src/matrix.js) to check out all options and their defaults.
+Check out [`./src/matrix.js`](./src/matrix.js) to see all options and their default values.

 The _Matrix_ object has a `run()` and a `stop()` method to start/stop the animation.
 Alternatively you can call the `render()` function directly to execute the next render step.

 In each render step
 * the _Matrix_ object will create _Trickles_ at random positions on the x-axis with a given probability
-* each _Trickle_ will drop a new _Symbol_, which will create the "trickle down" effect
+* each _Trickle_ will drop a new _Symbol_ one step down on the y-axis, which will create the "trickle down" effect
 * each _Symbol_ will gradually fade out and change its character with a given probability.
-The fade out speed varies between _Symbols_ to create variation in _Trickle_ length.
+The fade out speed varies between _Symbols_ to create variation in the length of the _Trickles_

 The software will also take care of deleting faded out _Symbols_ and _Trickles_ that have reached the container's bottom edge.